pantheon-systems/documentation/source/_docs/getting-support.md

 We love helping developers succeed!
 We also have limits to the support we can provide.
 The key to a great relationship is clear expectations of our support scope.
 For details on ways to contact our Support team and review support features, visit [Getting Support](/docs/getting-support).

 - We don't touch client code.
 Your site code belongs to you.
 Pantheon provides updates to the upstream for the site, which only affect core files and Pantheon-specific additions.
 It is your responsibility not to overwrite the upstream.
-If you do, updates on the Dashboard will cause conflicts that you must [resolve manually](https://pantheon.io/docs/upstream-updates/#debug-failed-merges) with Git.
+If you do, updates on the Dashboard will cause conflicts that you must [resolve manually](/docs/upstream-updates/#debug-failed-merges) with Git.

 - Outdated versions of core are not supported on the platform.
 This includes importing a site, then manually downgrading to an older version of core.
-Sites utilizing a [custom upstream must be updated](/docs/maintain-custom-upstream/) by the upstream maintainer each time the project releases a new version.
+Sites utilizing a [Custom Upstream must be updated](/docs/maintain-custom-upstream/) by the upstream maintainer each time the project releases a new version.

 - We don’t maintain the integrity of the site.
 We provide the platform on which any code can be deployed.
 We fully stand behind the platform and support that, but we aren't responsible for the code and configuration that gets deployed or any files uploaded to the site.
 We strongly encourage all developers and site owners to follow best security practices and keep core code and contributed modules and plugins up-to-date, especially with security-related releases.